microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/deviceregistrationpolicy-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Read the properties and relationships of a [deviceRegistrationPolicy](../resources/deviceregistrationpolicy.md) object.
-Represents deviceRegistrationPolicy quota restrictions, additional authentication and authorization policies to register device identities to your organization.
+Represents deviceRegistrationPolicy quota restrictions, additional authentication, and authorization policies to register device identities to your organization.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).